 With a container tree, you get benefits of a backyard tree like aesthetics, oxygen, shade, and privacy or sound barriers.
 Many people plant trees in containers on decks to increase privacy or cut down on noise from neighbours.

-What do you need to consider with a potted tree instead of a tree in the ground?
-For one thing, there’s the container itself.
+There is also the container or pot itself.
 Lightweight pots, like plastic, let you move your tree around more easily and cost less.
 However, heavier pots stand up better to wind, especially in winter conditions.
+A tree planted in a pot can be moved, but transplanting a tree is a lot harder.
+If you don’t have any ground to plant on, then clearly you’ll need to opt for a container tree.
 Make sure whichever pot you choose has drainage.

 Trees in pots also need to be watered more frequently.
 They won’t absorb rainwater or groundwater in the same way as trees in the ground.
 Keep watering into winter until the soil freezes.
 If it thaws in a winter warm spell, give it some water at that time.

 Container trees also need to be repotted on a semi-regular basis.
 For fast-growing varieties, this can be every year or two.
 With slow-growing trees, you may be able to go up to five years before repotting.

 Best Trees for Containers in Ontario

 The best trees to grow in pots should be small and relatively cold-hardy.
 Soil protects tree roots from the cold, so potted trees don’t have as much protection.